 But, it’s a powerful tool, and the secret to making it work for you is to link it together.
 I have my Instagram linked to my Twitter and Facebook accounts so that whenever I make a post, it automatically posts in all three locations at once.
 It saves time and energy.
 And I can do it from my iPhone in less than 2-3 minutes.
 The goal is to post once per day at a “peak” time for teachers.
 How do you know when it’ s a peak time?
 The simple rule is this: if you’re on Facebook, they are, too.
 Chances are that when you have time to troll through Facebook, it’s probably a peak time.
 Go ahead and post.
 But remember NOT to post only about teacher products or teacher-related topics.
 That will bore your followers.
 Try to keep it interesting and let your personality shine through.
 If you love cats, post funny cat memes.
 If you love tea, then post about that!
 Think of using social media as a means of promoting your “lifestyle.”
 And every now and then, mention a product you’re working on or one that you’ve recently posted.
 You’ll have a following that will listen.

-The other marketing strategy I also try to implement once per month is an ad for $10.00 on Pinterest in order to promote one of my products.
-Facebook is also a great resource to run an ad.
+The other marketing strategy I also try to implement once per month is an ad for $10.00 on Facebook or Instagram in order to promote one of my products.
 In fact, more people use Facebook than any other social media site.
 So, take that into consideration when deciding where to run an ad.
-You can always try one and then the other to see which gives you the highest sales results.
+You can always try one and then the other to see which gives you the best results.
 But do not fret if you don’t have the money to spend on an ad, or if you do not want to spend money on ads at all.
 Just keep pinning, and your sales will go up!
 (Cue the Dory song: “Just keep pinning, pinning, pinning!”)

 The Power of ONE isn’t just about the frequency of actionable items.
 It’s about the power of togetherness within the educational community.
 We are stronger together.
 We can accomplish more together.
 We push one other, and we learn from one another.
 When you go to New York City, there is a reason why you will find a “Diamond District” and a “Fashion District” and a “Meatpacking District,” etc. with hundreds of similar stores all packed into a few blocks.
 The reason is because these businesses make more money when their customers know where to go to find what they’re looking for.
 If you need diamond jewelry, you go to the “Diamond District.”
 The idea behind this is The Power of ONE—the power of sticking together.
 TpT really works hard to promote togetherness among its teacher-authors because they realize how much we can help one another to be our best and achieve our best!